ayeyaiyai/weather-app/README.md

 # weather-app
-A weather app creating using the OpenWeather API
+A weather app created using the OpenWeather API